-The discharge of additional surface water to combined (foul and surface water) sewers is not permitted.
 All new developments (including amendments/extensions to existing developments) will be required to incorporate 'Sustainable Urban Drainage Systems' (SuDS) as part of the development/design proposals.
-SuDS are effective technologies which aim to reduce flood risk, improve water quality, and enhance biodiversity and amenity.
+SuDS are effective technologies which aim to reduce flood risk, improve water quality and enhance biodiversity and amenity.
 The systems should aim to mimic the natural drainage of the application site to minimise the effect of a development on flooding and pollution of existing waterways.

-SuDS include devices such as swales, permeable pavements, filter drains, storage ponds, constructed wetlands, soakaways, and green roofs.
+SuDS include devices such as swales, permeable pavements, filter drains, storage ponds, constructed wetlands, soakaways and green roofs.
 In some exceptional cases, and at the discretion of the Council, where it is demonstrated that SuDS devices are not feasible, approval may be given to install underground attenuation tanks or enlarged pipes in conjunction with other devices to achieve the required water quality.
 Such alternative measures will only be considered as a last resort.
 Proposals for surface water attenuation systems should include maintenance proposals and procedures.
 Development proposals will be required to be accompanied by a comprehensive SuDS assessment that addresses run-off rate, run-off quality and its impact on the existing habitat and water quality.
 This approach using SuDS offers a total solution to rainwater management and is applicable in urban and rural situations.
-Current best practice guidance on SuDS is available from Guidance Documents produced by the DHLGH.
-Nature-based Solutions to the Management of Rainwater and Surface Water Runoff in Urban Areas Best Practice Interim Guidance Document.
+Current best practice guidance on SuDS is available from the Guidance Documents produced by the Greater Dublin Strategic Drainage Study (GDSDS).

-Refer also to DM Standard 67 of the GCDP 2022 - 2028.
+Refer also to DM Standard 68 of the Galway County Development Plan 2022 - 2028.